-It’s been almost a year since we last visited Downton Abbey and how good it is to be back!
-Unfortunately, skies are overcast at the Abbey where the whole family is just recovering from the tragic death of Matthew Crawley (Dan Stevens), and no one has been plunged deeper into darkness and despair than Matthew’s wife, Lady Mary (Michelle Dockery).
+It’s been a good long while since we last visited Downton Abbey and how good it is to be back in its gloriously historic halls!
+Unfortunately, the skies are overcast at the Abbey where the whole family is just recovering from the tragic death of Matthew Crawley (Dan Stevens) six months prior.
+No one has been plunged deeper into darkness and despair than Matthew’s wife, Lady Mary (Michelle Dockery).

-With an opening sequence fit for a horror film, we pan in on the night-shrouded Abbey where one window is lit.
-A baby’s cries echo in the background as Mary is seen lying alone in bed with a photo of her and Matthew by her bedside.
+With an opening sequence fit for a horror film, we pan in on the home of the Crawleys late at night.
+Only one window is lit.
+A baby’s cries echo in the background.
+Mary sits up alone as a photo of her and Matthew stands vigil by her bedside.
 And so we come to the bottom of our first box of tissues.
 Let the season begin.

-Season 4 opens in 1922, six months after Matthew’s death, and so far, if we were to give the series a very broad, not particularly descriptive theme it would be dealing with change.
-As Dowager Countess Violet (Maggie Smith) thoughtfully observes as she watches Matthew’s tombstone be set (second box of tissues finished), “you don’t have to tell me” it’s a changing world.
+Season 4 opens in 1922, and so far, if we were to give the series a very broad, not particularly descriptive theme it would be dealing with change.
+As Dowager Countess Violet (Maggie Smith) thoughtfully observes as she watches Matthew’s tombstone set in the village graveyard (second box of tissues finished), “you don’t have to tell me” it’s a changing world.

 Where in the World is Sarah O’Brien?

-In the first twist of the season, Sarah O’Brien (Siobhan Finneran) has up and left “like a thief in the night” as Earl of Grantham, Robert Crawley (Hugh Bonneville) says upon hearing the news.
-We already knew O'Brien was out and we had our suspicions it would be to join Lady Susan MacClare (aka the Scottish Crawley cousin) on her travels to India.
+In the first twist of the season, Sarah O'Brien (Siobhan Finneran) has up and left “like a thief in the night” as Earl of Grantham, Robert Crawley (Hugh Bonneville) says upon hearing the news.
+We already knew O'Brien was out and we had our suspicions it would be to join Lady Susan MacClare (aka one of the Scottish Crawley cousins) over in India.

 Beside creating a vacancy in the staff, O'Brien’s departure leaves Thomas Barrow (Rob James-Collier) in need of a sparring partner.
 Thankfully, he quickly makes an enemy in Nanny West with unexpected consequences and some of the night’s best one-liners.
 Oh Thomas, we did miss your quips.